-Today we’ll evaluate The Go-Ahead Group plc (LON:GOG) to determine whether it could have potential as an investment idea.
-In particular, we’ll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.
+Today we'll evaluate The Go-Ahead Group plc (LON:GOG) to determine whether it could have potential as an investment idea.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 So, How Do We Calculate ROCE?